Assessing Quantum Advantage for Gaussian Process Regression

 The comparison in Table \ref{table2} is with exact matrix inversion but there are classical methods that give approximate solutions in similar time to the complexities listed.
 Reduced rank hilbert space methods \cite{solin_hilbert_2020} scale as $O(mM^2)$ where $M$ is the number of basis functions used for the approximation.
-Under the assumptions of theorem \ref{Thm:1} conjugate gradient methods \cite{ConjugateGradientDescent} scale as $O(m^2s\log(1 / \epsilon))$.
-Note that this will actually be cubic in $m$ for bounded kernels by theorem \ref{thm:3}.
+Note, under the assumptions of theorems \ref{Thm:1} and \ref{thm:3} conjugate gradient methods \cite{ConjugateGradientDescent} scale as $O(m^3\log(1 / \epsilon))$.
 A review of further classical techniques can be found in \cite{liu_when_2019}.

-If we further assume that the kernel is bounded, then by theorem \ref{thm:3} the scaling of Zhao's algorithm becomes $\tilde{O}(m^4)$.
-Hence, it is clear by theorem \ref{thm:3} that any GPR algorithm which depends polynomially on the sparsity will not provide an exponential advantage in the case of bounded kernels.